The Board Game Design Course

 That’s when I realized it was time to phone a friend.
 Or better yet, visit that friend in person.

-You see, I have a friend named Derek who was formerly a graphic designer, and I was already planning to visit him very soon, just to hang out.
+You see, I had a friend who was formerly a graphic designer, and I was already planning to visit him very soon, just to hang out.
 So, I let him know I needed a bit of help to get started and he was glad to show me the basics.

-Derek walked me through the process of viewing the layers, moving icons around, and editing text.
+He walked me through the process of viewing the layers, moving icons around, and editing text.
 Fortunately, that’s all I needed to know.
-I was just editing existing cards, not creating anything new.
+I was just doing minor editing to existing cards, not creating anything new.

 A huge time and money saver

-By learning the basics of Photoshop and asking a few questions of Tristam and my friend Derek, I’ve been able to completely revise a number of cards that have changed as a result of feedback from playtesters.
+By learning the basics of Photoshop and asking a few questions of Tristam and my friend, I was able to completely revise a number of cards that changed as a result of feedback from playtesters.

 Rather than take up Tristam’s time and have this cost me a lot more money, I was able to do this myself at a minimal cost.

 Sure, it was slow at first, and I’m sure Tristam could make the same changes in a fraction of the time that I took, but I can now easily make these changes on the fly, not having to rely on anyone else, and I’ve saved myself a lot of money along the way.
-I can even create additional cards for new levels I create in very little time now.
+I even used what I learned to create all the level cards for the expansion, Montalo’s Revenge.
+All I needed was a few new assets from Tristam that I was introducing for these new levels.

 We’re always learning